 The color of the Blue Jay may vary somewhat according to the lighting; some do appear to be this brighter, almost turquoise, blue.

 Mockingbird, about 5” (12.7 cm) high.
 Its design number is 034.

-An unfortunately tiny additional photo of the Robin which is also shown in the Neiman-Marcus advertisement above.
+The Robin is design number 035.
 Although at first glance the spotted throat may make it appear to be the Mockingbird fledgling, this is a different piece.

 At the moment I do not have a photo of the Sparrow, which by process of elimination must be either design #031 or #038, but hope to locate one.
-If any reader has a photo of the Sparrow, or any other Neiman-Marcus series fledglings not mentioned here, a photo would be very much appreciated. 🙂 There is a direct-contact form on the About the Archive page.
+If any reader has this Sparrow, or any Fledgling of North America that is not mentioned here, a photo would be very much appreciated. 🙂 There is a direct-contact form on the About the Archive page.

 Although not part of the same series, the limited edition Chickadee Family shown in Birds, Part One was also created for Neiman Marcus – possibly at the same time as the release of the Fledglings of North America series.

 Images of ©Connoisseur of Malvern porcelain sculptures are provided for informational and educational purposes only, not for reproduction, resale or advertising.
 All photographs are copyrighted by their owner (if known) as indicated via watermark.